Impurity Quantum Phase Transition in a Current-Carrying d-Wave Superconductor: Numerical Results

-We then calculate the similar quantities for fixed $U=0.1$, and $V=0.01$ with $q_y=0$ and various $q_x$.
-As shown in Fig.~\ref{FIG:QEF0}, the length of plateau in the energy flow becomes shortened with the increasing $q_x$ (i.e., the supercurrent flow).
-This evolution of energy flows from the LM lineshape to the SC one is similar to the soft-gap Anderson impurity model.
-It indicates that the impurity state originally staying in the LM regime can be driven into the SC state.
-In the present case, the transition takes place around $q_x\approx 0.003$, though it is not so sharp as compared with the soft-gap model.
-The impurity spectral function begins to show a central peak at zero energy as we increase $q_x$ across this critical value (see Fig.~\ref{FIG:QSPEM0}).
-This feature is similar to the soft-gap Anderson model where the impurity spectral function diverges at zero energy for the SC and quantum critical phases~\cite{Bulla:97}.
-Remarkably, the sum rule is within 95\% accuracy in our case, which is better than that in the soft-gap model.
-The IQPT is also indicated in the effective moment, plotted in the inset of Fig.~\ref{FIG:QSPEM0}.
-It shows that the effective moment approaches to the free moment value $0.25$ for $q_x<0.003$, and approaches to zero for $q_x>0.003$.
-The later case indicates a SC phase where the impurity spin is completely screened.
-Our numerics also shows that the increase in the number of states, kept in the iterations, improves the proxy of the saturated values of the effective moment to 0.25 (0) in the LM (SC) limit.
+The IQPT is clearly manifested in some other physical quantities as illustrated in Fig.~\ref{FIG:QSP}.
+The impurity spectral function develops a central peak at zero energy upon increasing $q_x$.
+This feature is similar to the soft-gap Anderson model where the impurity spectral function diverges at the zero energy for the SC and quantum critical phases.~\cite{Bulla:03} Remarkably, the sum rule is within 98\% accuracy in our case.
+The IQPT is also indicated in the temperature dependence of the effective impurity moment and entropy, plotted in the inset of Fig.~\ref{FIG:QSP}.
+It shows that the effective moment and entropy deviate from the free moment values ($0.25{\mu}_B$ and $\ln 2$ respectively) for $q_x=0$ and approaches to zero for $q_x = 0.1$ and $0.2$.
+The later two cases indicate a SC phase where the impurity spin is completely screened at the low energy scale.
+We also calculated the finite temperature spectral function and found that in the SC phase the Kondo peak broadens with increasing temperatures and ultimately disappears at sufficiently higher temperatures due to thermal fluctuations.

-Our NRG results demonstrate the existence of finite critical point around $q_{x,c}\approx 0.003$ when $q_y=0$, $U=0.1$, and $V=0.01$.
-The impurity is in the LM and SC phases for $q_x<q_{x,c}$ and $q_x>q_{x,c}$, respectively.
-We find that this conclusion is robust if, for $q_x=q_y=0$, $V$ varies in the LM phase.
-In general, $q_{x,c}$ will increase with $U$ for fixed $V$.
-The precise value of $q_{x,c}$ requires extremely high precision of the DOS of the low-energy excitations, which could be achieved within $10^{-16}\sim 10^{-12}$ for the soft-gap Anderson model.
-However, for the present model, such high accuracy of the DOS needs sufficiently small intrinsic lifetime broadening and sufficiently large system size $N_{L}$, so that a detailed analysis on the scaling behavior in the critical phase is challenging.
-Nevertheless, it is sufficient for our purpose to predict a critical point separating the SC and LM phases by tuning the current or the magnetic flux.